sebastian-sl/Basics/01 DATA SCIENCE/ML/readme.md

 [[Sklearn]](https://github.com/sebastian-sl/Basics/blob/main/01%20DATA%20SCIENCE/ML/SKLEARN/1_2_Supervised_Classification.ipynb)

 ## 2) Unsupervised Learning - Clustering
 Unsupervised learning means we give the model a training dataset with objects which __doesn't contain the corresponding classes (outcomes)__.
 Instead we try to build a model which clusters/groups the objects together that seem to fit together depending on their object variables.
-If we want to enter a new object with variables, we can see which correspodning cluster it belongs and which objects are similiar to it.
+If we want to enter a new object with variables, we can see which corresponding cluster it belongs and which objects are similiar to it.
 Examples: User/Buyer behaviour, Player performance in sports

 * k-means
 * k-nearest Neighbors